Structure theory of Rack-Bialgebras: Coalgebra Structures for pointed manifolds with multiplication

 and using again the Polarisation Lemma, we finally get for all $u\in \mathsf{U}(\mathfrak{g})$ and $\alpha \in \mathsf{S}(\mathfrak{h})$

 and the isomorphism with the augmented rack bialgebra $\mathsf{UAR}^\infty(\mathfrak{h})=\mathsf{S}(\mathsf{h})$ is established. \end{prooof}

 \begin{rem} Observe that the Serre functor can be rendered completely algebraic, i.e. for example for an algebraic Lie rack $R$ (meaning that the underlying pointed manifold is a smooth algebraic variety and the rack product is algebraic), one can take as its Serre functor image $F(R)$ the space of derivations along the evaluation map in the distinguished point.
-This gives a new and completely algebraic way to associate to a Lie rack its tangent Leibniz algebra. \end{rem}
+The composition of $F$ with the functor of primitives gives then the tangent functor (see text before Remark \ref{remark}).
+This gives a new and completely algebraic functorial way to associate to a Lie rack its tangent Leibniz algebra. \end{rem}